ASSESSMENT AT FORTISMERE

 - Behaviour for Learning (engagement and positive behaviour)

-4. Big picture tests at Key Stage 3: Students will take “synoptic” assessments in Year 8 (midway) and Year 9 (end) that review everything taught so far.
-The results will be shared along with helpful comments comparing progress to the year group average.
+4. Big picture tests at Key Stage 3: Students will take assessments in the middle of Year 8 and the end of Year 9 that check their understanding of everything taught so far.
+The results will be shared as percentages along with a year group average and comments about your child.

-6. Baseline assessments in Years 7 and 12: At the start of these years, students will take a short assessment to help teachers understand their starting points and plan support where needed.
+6. Baseline assessments in Years 7 and 12: At the start of these years, students take a short assessment to help teachers understand their starting points and plan support if needed.

-7. Changes to mock exam timing at Key Stages 4 and 5: The introduction of the two-week Autumn half term means mocks in Years 10 and 12 will happen a little earlier, spreading assessments more evenly across the two-year courses.
-Year 11 and 13 mocks will also move earlier, with some exams taking place in the hall to better simulate real exam conditions.
-The total number of assessments in these years will reduce slightly from six to five.
+7. Changes to mock exam timing at Key Stages 4 and 5: The introduction of the two-week Autumn half-term means mocks in Years 11 and 13 will happen a little earlier, spreading assessments more evenly across the two-year courses.
+Year 10 and 12 mocks will also move earlier.
+This will give us more time to support students to achieve their best.

 8. Early identification and support: The new system will help teachers spot if a student is struggling earlier, so interventions can be put in place quickly.